Are Always, Kotex, and Carefree Pads Safe for Your Body?

 Wash your hands before and after changing your pad.
 This simple step helps prevent infections.

-When Pads Might Not Be the Best Option
+When Pads Might Not Be the Best Menstrual Option

 Pads aren’t suitable for everyone or every situation.
 If you have a very active lifestyle or prefer swimming during your period, you may find tampons more practical.